 - Fuel costs or work clothing for your job.

 Requirements Needed to Claim a Refund

 There is some specific information you must provide when you want to claim your too much-paid tax.
 Below are;

 - Your employer’s PAYE reference number – this is on your P60.

 - Details of any taxable income you received, including taxable benefits.

-And note, it is not possible to claim too much-paid tax online for someone else, it can only be claimed individually.
+Note, that it is not possible to claim too much tax online for someone else, it can only be claimed individually.
 Also, you need to make use of a web browser, with and working internet connection.

 How to Claim a Tax Refund if you have Paid too Much

 When you want to claim a tax refund, it depends on when or the month you paid the tax.
 Also, the year you paid the tax if it is over a year you will need to claim a tax refund online.
 Then follow the below steps;